Copyright and Information Society Directive 2001: Technological protection measures

 In the absence of rightsholders taking voluntary measures the Directive provides that Member States must ensure that technological measures do not prevent uses permitted under Article 5 on copyright exceptions, see Article 6(4).
 Article 7 requires that Member States must provide "adequate legal protection" against the removal of rights management information metadata.

 Unlike Section 1201 of the Digital Millennium Copyright Act, which only prohibits circumvention of access control measures, the Copyright Directive also prohibits circumvention of copy protection measures, making it potentially more restrictive.
 In both the DMCA and the Copyright Directive, production, distribution etc. of equipment used to circumvent both access and copy-protection is prohibited.
 Under the DMCA, potential users who want to avail themselves of an alleged fair use privilege to crack copy protection (which is not prohibited) would have to do it themselves since no equipment would lawfully be marketed for that purpose.
 Under the Copyright Directive, this possibility would not be available since circumvention of copy protection is illegal.

 Implementation by member states

-Member States had until 22 December 2002 to implement the Copyright Directive into their national laws.
-However, only Greece and Denmark met the deadline, while Italy, Austria, Germany and the UK implemented the directive in 2003.
+Member States were allowed until 22 December 2002 to transpose the directive into their national laws.
+Only Greece and Denmark met the deadline, although Italy, Austria, Germany and the UK implemented the directive in 2003.
 The remaining eight Member States (Belgium, Spain, France, Luxembourg, The Netherlands, Portugal, Finland and Sweden) were referred to the European Court of Justice for non-implementation.
-In 2004 Finland, the UK (with regards to Gibraltar), Belgium and Sweden were held responsible for non-implementation.
+In 2004 Finland, the UK (with regard to Gibraltar), Belgium and Sweden were held responsible for non-implementation.